Striated Muscle Antibodies, IgG with Reflex to Titer

 Analyte Specific Reagent (ASR)

-If Striated Muscle Abs detected, a titer will be added.
+If striated muscle antibodies are detected, a titer will be added.
 Additional charges apply.

 Hotline History